 What is armour steel?

-Armour steel, protection steel or “ballistic protection” steel is as it sounds – a steel that shall protect against an external threat in form of incoming projectiles.
+Armour steel, also known as ballistic protection steel or protection steel, is a steel that shall protect against an external threat in form of incoming projectiles.

 There are different steels used for armour applications such as stainless steels, manganese steels, Hadfield steels and others however the most used armour steels are martensitic – hardened steels.
 The main active chemical compounds in hardened steels are iron (Fe) and Carbon (C).
 The properties are in general achieved by different amount of carbon, other alloying elements such as Chromium, Nickle and Molybdenum, and specialised heat treatment processes.

 The heat treatment process normally consists of hardening and, depending on the grade, sometimes tempering.
 Hardening consist of heating the steel up to a temperature where the cubical iron crystals change from room temperature form as ferritic (body centred) structure to its high temperature form as austenitic (face centred) structure.
 This temperature is normally between 700 to 900 degrees depending on alloying content and equipment used.

 When the steel has entered the austenitic state, the steel is quenched – this means that the steel is rapidly cooled down to almost room temperature.
 This rapid cooling “freezes in” solid state solution of carbon atoms in the iron matrix and forms twisted ferritic cubical crystals.
 The twisted crystals give a very high strength.
 That twisted cubical version of iron crystals are called martensite, thus the name “martensitic armour steels”.

 A second heat treatment process, called tempering, can be applied in order to make the steel more ductile, formable in cold state, and less sensitive to fatigue cracking.
 Over the past two decades, and steel manufacturing technology has improved, it has become possible to make steels that are lower in impurities – this has removed the need to always temper steel to meet key mechanical properties.